-Please note that the guidelines and process for the SPARK program have changed beginning with the Fall 2017 competition.
+Please note that the guidelines and process for the SPARK program have changed for the 2018-2019 competition.

 The Office of the Vice President for Research (OVPR) SPARK Technology Commercialization Fund aims to support innovative proof-of-concept studies seeking to translate research discoveries into products, processes, and other commercial applications.
 We invite proposals from across all disciplines for projects related to commercialization activities.
 We are eager to identify and support UConn-developed inventions and technologies that address unmet needs and have potential for commercial application.

 The 2018-2019 SPARK competition will be organized into a three-step review process.
 1) Applicants are asked to first submit a brief letter of intent to familiarize the review committee with the projects.
 The applicants with the most competitive projects will be invited to submit full proposals.
 2) All full proposals will be sent out for external subject matter expert review to evaluate the scientific merit of the project.
 3) All full proposals will also be sent out for external review of the project’s commercial potential.
 Commercial reviews will be provided by industry/investor experts.
 The proposals which receive the strongest reviews, taking both scientific merit and commercial potential into account, will be selected for funding.

 - 2-Page (cover page plus project overview, as requested) Letter of Intent due by 9/3/2018 at 9AM.
 Click here for LOI submission details

 - Invitations to submit full proposals will be sent week of 9/17/2018

 - Full Proposals (by invitation) due by 10/22/2018 at 9AM

 - Award Notifications are expected in January/February 2019, depending on the timeline of the external reviews